wbamberg/hiking/index.md

 ## Some ideas ##

 Here are a few hikes I've done, that I like and that are within reach of Whistler.
 It's hard to judge "difficulty", since that's so subjective.
-But I'd say that the first two are the easiest, and they are both hikes I'd be happy to take anyone who wasn't a total stranger to physical activity (although of course it's still necessary to have proper boots/clothes/water/food/etc).
+But I'd say that the first two are the easiest, and they are both hikes which I think anyone who's not a total stranger to physical activity could enjoy (although of course it's still necessary to have proper boots/clothes/water/food/etc).
 The rest are all more demanding.
 Only one (Brandywine) is rough/steep enough to be considered scrambling rather than hiking.
 All distances are there-and-back.

 ### Joffre Lakes ###